shubhamt7/ContactlessATMSystem/README.md

 ## Why is it better than touch-based ATMs? 🙄🤔

 * It is more hygienic than the touch-based ATMs because we don't need to touch the screen 😎✔
-* It is the ATM of the future and it's cooler 😎🎉✌
+* It is the ATM of the future and it's cool 😎🎉✌

 ## Here's how it feels like to use the CATMS..